-Michael Chantz Maybin pled guilty to felony possession of a controlled substance, Idaho Code § 37-2732(c)(1).
-The district court imposed a unified sentence of six years, with a minimum period of incarceration of three years, suspended the sentence, and placed Maybin on probation.
-Twice Maybin admitted to violating the terms of the probation, and each time, the district court continued him on probation.
-Maybin admitted to violating the terms of the probation a third time and while waiting for disposition, Maybin admitted again to violating the terms of the probation.
-The district court revoked probation and ordered execution of a reduced sentence of six years, with a minimum period of incarceration of two years.
-Maybin appeals, contending that the district court abused its discretion because the court should have placed him back on supervised probation, or alternatively, retained jurisdiction.
+Dakotah Michael Mooso pled guilty to felony possession of a controlled substance, Idaho Code § 37-2732(c)(1), and misdemeanor possession of paraphernalia, I.C. § 37-2734A.
+For possession of a controlled substance, the district court imposed a unified sentence of five years, with a minimum period of incarceration of one year, suspended the sentence, and placed Mooso on probation.
+For possession of paraphernalia, the district court ordered sixteen days of jail with credit for time served.
+Subsequently, Mooso admitted to violating the terms of the probation, and the district court consequently revoked probation and, on its own motion, ordered execution of a reduced unified sentence of four years and nine months, with nine months determinate.
+Mooso appeals, contending that the district court abused its discretion in revoking probation.